jcs-instructor/mobtimer/backlog.md

   - [ ] HyperApp, ferp tutorials?
   - [ ] Reduce mrbarry code???
 Reuse mrbarry code?
 - [ ] Decide on HyperApp, ferp, mrbarry vs. React [Pros and Cons](./pros-and-cons.md)
+- [ ] Investigate possible bug: When running timer from UI and time expires, the client gets a lot of messages in rapid succession, and then if the timer is restarted, the time remaining is the amount from the last time the timer was paused instead of the full amount of time (from duration minutes)

 - [ ] Make ports configurable (on frontend & backend)
 - [ ] Make WebSocketServer url configurable (frontend)